 The DSST is a series of 37 standardized subject exams that can be taken to earn credit for introductory and upper level college courses.
 These exams are recommended for credit by the American Council on Education (ACE), and the credits are accepted at more than 1,900 institutions.
 For eligible military members, DANTES provides upfront funding of DSST test fees for the first attempt on all exam titles.

 For more information about DSST testing, visit the DANTES website.

-The Joint Services Transcript (JST) documents American Council on Education (ACE) recommended college credit for military training and occupational experience.
+The Joint Services Transcript (JST) documents American Council on Education (ACE) recommended college credit for military training and occupational experiences.
 The primary purpose of the JST is to assist Service members in obtaining college credit for their military experience.
 More than 2,300 colleges and universities recognize these transcripts as official documentation of military training and experiences and applicable ACE credit recommendations.